tocco1pa/BFSWordnet/README.md

 export and open the folder in your IDE of choice

-run the home.html in a local browser window
+run the WNChatBot_New.java file and input in the terminal.